sjbrown/misc_work/deckahedron/mod_characters.md

 take the worst result, only that "worst result" card's proficiency symbol counts)
-If the `proficiency` symbol is present, then, *despite the success or failure*, your practice paid off and you just got a little better at the skill.
+If the `proficiency` symbol is present, then, *despite the success or failure*, you get a reward!
+Choose either:

+ * You can take a green token and place it on top of your character sheet.
+ * Your practice paid off and you just got a little better at the skill.
-Therefore, you can now discard one of the `penalty` cards on top of the skill card.
+   Therefore, you can now spend a green token on your character sheet to discard one of the `penalty` cards on top of the skill card.

 By this means, the character gets better and better at that skill until there are no more `penalty` cards on top of the skill card.
 We can then